-To set up ReadySHARE Print:
+To set up ReadySHARE Printer:

 - 1. Connect the USB printer to the router's USB port with a USB printer cable. - 2.
-Install the USB printer driver software on each computer that will share the printer. - If you do not have the printer driver, contact the printer manufacturer to find and download the most recent printer driver software. - 3.
-Download the NETGEAR USB Control Center utility available at www.netgear.com/landing/en-us/readyshare.aspx. - The NETGEAR USB Control Center utility has a Mac version and a Windows version. - 4.
-Install the utility on each computer that will share the printer.
-You have to install this utility before you can use the ReadySHARE Print feature.
+Install the USB printer driver software on each computer that will share the printer.
+If you do not have the printer driver, contact the printer manufacturer to find and download the most recent printer driver software. - 3.
+On each computer that will share the printer, download the NETGEAR USB Control Center utility.
+The NETGEAR USB utility has a Mac version and a Windows version, which you can access in two different ways: - From the ReadySHARE Printer area of this URL: www.netgear.com/readyshare